-Led by Dr. Jan Sundquist, a Professor of Family Medicine at Lund University and a clinically active family physician at Sorgenfri Primary Health Care Centre in Malmö, the CPF was founded on four pillars: clinical, epidemiological, qualitative, and experimental research.
-The main purpose of the research performed and coordinated by the CPF is to answer primary care-related questions.
+Led by Dr Kristina Sundquist, a Professor of Family Medicine at Lund University and a clinically active family physician at Granens Primary Health Care Centre in Malmö, CPF was founded on four pillars: clinical, epidemiological, qualitative, and experimental research.
+The main purpose of the research performed and coordinated by CPF is to answer primary care-related questions.
 Key research areas include the influence of migration, living conditions, and lifestyle factors on people’s health, including the risk of cardiovascular diseases and mental disorders.

 - Epidemiological studies using nationwide databases